Pastor Zip's US Lutheran Web Links

 More about the largest and most diverse of the Lutheran church bodies in America.

-Learn about our beliefs.
-Or check this older site for some core Lutheran beliefs.
+Learn about the ELCA's beliefs.
 For Pastor Zip's detailed links on Lutheran teaching, click here.

-The ELCA's latest Churchwide Assembly, which meets every 2 years, was in August 2009 in Minneapolis.
-This is the sixth Assembly fully covered on the World Wide Web and the fifth consecutive one Pastor Zip attended as a volunteer or congregational observer.
-Clink the next links for the 2007 CWA in Chicago, the 2005 CWA in Orlando, the 2003 CWA in Milwaukee, the 2001 CWA in Indianapolis, and the 1999 CWA in Denver.
+The ELCA's latest Churchwide Assembly, which meets every 2 years to make ELCA decisions, was in August 20011 in Orlando, Florida.
+This was the seventh Assembly fully covered on the World Wide Web and the first one Pastor Zip did not attend as a volunteer or congregational observer since the turn of the century.
+Clink the next links for the pivotal 2009 CWA in Minneapolis, the 2007 CWA in Chicago, the 2005 CWA in Orlando, the 2003 CWA in Milwaukee, the 2001 CWA in Indianapolis, and the 1999 CWA in Denver.
 Find here the Minutes to all of the ELCA Churchwide Assemblies beginning in 1989.
+The next Assembly meets in Pittsburgh, Pennsylvania during August 2013.

 Welcome to the ELCA